What's Included in the Price

 Hiring a Licensed Plasterer in SA

 In South Australia, Consumer and Business Services (CBS) administers building work contractor licences.
 Plastering work that constitutes building work requires a Building Work Contractor's Licence.
+You can verify a plasterer's licence on the CBS licence search.

 - Confirm experience with your specific wall type (framed vs masonry lining)